GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 ## PWA install promotion best practices {: #best-practices }

-Some best practices apply no matter what promotional patterns you're using on your site.
+Here are some best practices apply no matter what promotional patterns you're using on your site.

-1. Keep promotions outside of the flow of your user journeys.
+* Keep promotions outside of the flow of your user journeys.
 For example, in a PWA login page, put the call to action below the login form and submit button.
 Disruptive use of promotional patterns reduces the usability of your PWA and negatively impacts your engagement metrics.
-2. Include the ability to dismiss or decline the promotion.
+* Include the ability to dismiss or decline the promotion.
 Remember the user's preference if they do this and only re-prompt if there's a change in the user's relationship with your content such as if they signed in or completed a purchase.
-3. Combine more than one of these techniques in different parts of your PWA, but be careful not to overwhelm or annoy your user with install promotion.
+* Combine more than one of these techniques in different parts of your PWA, but be careful not to overwhelm or annoy your user with install promotion.
-   **Remember rule 1!**
-4. Only show the promotion when you detect that the `beforeinstallprompt` event has been fired.
+* Only show the promotion when you detect that the `beforeinstallprompt` event has been fired.

 ## Automatic browser promotion {: #browser-promotion }